BERN Convention (Council of Europe) embraces MEDASSET’s complaints about the inadequate protection of Sea Turtle habitats in Greece and Turkey (2019)!

 Sporadic green turtle (C.mydas) nesting has been recorded at both sites

-Turkey: Recommendation No. 95 (2002) on the conservation of marine turtles in Kazanli beach
+Turkey: Recommendation No. 95 (2002) on the conservation of marine turtles in Kazanli beach and the case of Anamur beach.

 Green turtles, “Chelonia mydas” are listed as a globally endangered species, with recent research estimates of only 784 female nesting turtles within the Mediterranean, located across the eastern region.
 Kazanli beach in Turkey, hosts one of the most important nesting sites for green turtles in the Mediterranean.
 Part of the site has been given Turkish national protection through its designation as a “1st Degree Natural Protection Area”.
 Despite this, the habitat has been subject to gradual degradation since the 1980’s.